ferhatmelih/ferhatmelih.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I started working as a software engineer at ASML, Veldhoven.
-I will be building the worlds most complicated robot.